byrnereese/mkdocs-git-committers-plugin/README.md

 If the token is not set in `mkdocs.yml` it will be read from the `MKDOCS_GIT_COMMITTERS_APIKEY` environment variable.

-**If no token is present, the plugin will be disabled automatically.
-This can be helpful as when actively working on documentation, the git-committers plugin can dramatically slow down page rendering times.**
+**If no token is present, the plugin will determine information with local git repository information only.**

 ## Usage

 ### Display Last Commit

-In addition to displaying a list of committers for a file, you can also access all the information relating to the [last commit](https://developer.github.com/v3/repos/commits/) of the file.
-This is useful for example if you want to display the date the file was last updated.
+In addition to displaying a list of committers for a file, you can also access the last commit date for a page if you want to display the date the file was last updated.

 #### Template Code